 The P0134 trouble code indicates that the front oxygen sensor on Bank 1 is inactive.
 The activity from the oxygen sensor is measured by the powertrain control module (PCM).
 It is considered a generic code because it applies to all vehicles equipped with OBD-II.

 In general, the PCM offers a 450 mV baseline voltage from the oxygen sensor signal circuit.
-During the time when the system is cold, the car’s PCM determines that the internal resistance of this sensor is going to be high.
-However, once the sensor gets warmed up, this resistance is going to become lower, as the voltage is produced based on how much oxygen content is in the exhaust.
+While the system is cold, the car’s PCM determines that the internal resistance of this sensor is going to be high.
+However, once the sensor gets warmed up, this resistance is going to decrease, as the voltage is produced based on how much oxygen content is in the exhaust.

-If the time it takes for the sensor to warm up becomes too long, the voltage is rendered inactive by the PCM, thereby setting the P0134 code.
+If it takes too long for the sensor to warm up, the voltage is rendered inactive by the PCM, thereby setting the P0134 code.

 P0134 Trouble Code Symptoms